-The objective of this study was to evaluate the impact on system stability after connecting the GEN-2006-010 power plant and its effect on the nearby transmission system and generating stations.
-The study is performed on two seasonal models, 2007 Winter Peak and the 2011 Summer Peak, along with numerous interconnection configurations.
+The objective of this study is to evaluate the impact on system stability after connecting the GEN-2006-010 to the interconnection point and its effect on the nearby transmission system and generating stations.
+The study is performed on two system scenarios: 2007 Winter Peak and the 2011 Summer Peak, provided by SPP.